danicat/pacgo/README.md

 Of course, if you don't have the above, but is a curious spirit and want to try anyway, please feel free to do so.

-## Compatibility
+### Compatibility Warning!!!

-This tutorial has been tested on both Linux and Mac OSX environments.
-For Windows environments you may need to install a terminal emulator.
+This tutorial has been tested on both **Linux** and **Mac OS X** environments.
+For Windows environments you _may_ need to install a terminal emulator.

-Please beware that since it relies on the terminal rendering the "graphics" it could produce different results for different kinds of terminals.
+Please beware that since this code relies on the terminal to render the game it can produce different results for different configurations.

 If you have an issue feel free to raise it so we can find a proper solution, naming both your OS and terminal names and versions.

 **Note:** it is a known issue that the terminal window on VS Code doesn't render the game correctly at this moment.

-## Setup
+### Setup

 In order to start, make sure you have Go installed in your system.

 If you don't, please follow the instructions in [golang.org](https://golang.org)

-## How to use this tutorial
+### How to use this tutorial

 In every step, including step 0 (this one), we will describe the task in the README.md file followed by the code that does it and an explanation of how it work.